Similarity-preserving Image-image Domain Adaptation for Person Re-identification: Proposed Method

+To this end, We also use the source images when training eSPGAN.
+In practice, besides the batch of translated source images, we sample another batch of unaltered source images for training the feature learner.
+This practice guarantees that the feature learner will not be led to divergence by the poorly translated images.
+Moreover, using both the source and the translated images allows feature learner to learn domain invariant person embeddings.
+Namely, the learned feature is effective for both the source and target domains.

-In late training epochs, the image translator will improve the poorly translated images based on the gradient generated by the feature learner.
-Therefore, at this stage, the translated images usually have relatively high quality and largely preserve the person identities.
-So their effectiveness is understandable at this stage.
-Based on the above discussions, we are able to use translated images to train the feature learner in both early and late training epochs.
+In late training epochs, the image translator has the ability to improve the poorly translated images based on the gradient computed by feature learner.
+Thus, the translated images usually have high quality and largely preserve person identities.
+At this stage, their effectiveness for learning desirable feature at the target domain is understandable.

-\textbf{Comparison with other similarity-preserving methods.} There are some existing methods that also focus on the similarity-preserving property of generated images \cite{hoffman2018cycada, liu2018pose, chen2018zero}.
+\textbf{3.
+Different from other similarity-preserving methods.} There are some existing methods that also focus on the similarity-preserving property of generated images \cite{hoffman2018cycada, liu2018pose, chen2018zero, ShiriYPHK19}.
 For example, CYCADA \cite{ hoffman2018cycada} and Pose-transfer \cite{liu2018pose} both propose to utilize a model that is pre-trained on real images to preserve the semantics of generated images.
 SP-AEN \cite{chen2018zero} uses pre-trained AlexNet \cite{alexnet2012} to preserve perceptual information of an generated image.
+SRN \cite{ShiriYPHK19} also adopts pre-trained FaceNet model to maintain the identity of the recovered face image.
 These existing methods all keep the pre-trained model fixed, \ie, the parameters of the pre-trained model are not updated during training.
 Under this case, these methods can be viewed as the content loss \cite{perceptual} in the style transfer.

-Departing from these competing methods, \textbf{we actually find that pre-trained feature learner should be updated during training.} We speculate that the reason is that the pre-trained model only contains the knowledge about the source domain, so the feature learner is not effective in classifying target-style images.
-As a consequence, a translated image might still be misclassified by the pre-trained model even if it has successfully preserved its identity during translation.
+Departing from these methods, \textbf{we actually find that pre-trained feature learner should be updated during training.} We speculate the reason is that pre-trained feature learner only contains the semantic knowledge about the source domain, and it is not effective in classifying target-style images.
+As a consequence, a translated image might still be mis-classified by the pre-trained model even if it has successfully preserved its identity during translation.